vishnu333/EC2-Automate-Boto3/README.md

-# EC2-Automate-Boto3
+fetch details of aws EC2 instance using python script.

-fetch details of aws EC2 instance using python script
+Saves a EC2_List.json file contating details on the root directory.

-OutPut :
+Outputs the following on terminal:

 Listing EC2 instances for each region....

 eu-north-1
 ---------